 In this paper we present a complementary study of the bias dependencies found in galaxy image simulations based on GREAT3 for different shape estimators.
 Our goal is to identify the main dependencies of bias found as a function of all simulation (input) and measured (output) parameters, PSF anisotropy, noise, pixelization, and model bias coming from the use of different shear estimators.
+This identification will be used as a first analysis (Paper I) and as motivation to develop a shear calibration method based on machine learning techniques in \cite{Pujol2020}, hereafter Paper II.
 In particular, we study the bias dependencies on all input parameters of the simulations and all output parameters obtained from the shear estimators in order to identify the properties to which bias is most sensitive.
-We also analyze the differences between ellipticity bias, which describe the errors on the estimation of the shape of the images, and shear bias, which defines the errors obtained in the estimation of the shear of a given sample of galaxies.
-We study the model bias and the method dependence by using two different and independent methods to estimate the shape and shear.
-One of the methods, \gfit\ \citep{Gentile2012,Mandelbaum2015}, is a MLE that measures the galaxy shape from fitting the best parameters from a given model.
-The second method is the \cite{Kaiser1995} (hereafter \ksb) implementation of the public code \shapelens\ \citep{Viola2011}, which estimates the shape of the galaxy from the measurement of the weighted moments of the image.
-We have also studied the effect of isotropic and realistic PSFs, noise and pixelization by repeating the measurements of the estimators on new realizations of the image simulations where we applied some variations on the pixel size, the noise variance and the use of either an isotropic Gaussian PSF or different realistic and anisotropic PSFs.
-We do not explore here the dependencies of bias coming from implementation parameters, such as the minimization or initialization parameters, or the choice of different galaxy models.
-However, given the agreement found between \gfit\ and \ksb\ on most of the dependencies, we think that the implementation of these methods do not affect significantly the conclusions of this paper.
+We also show some examples of the differences between ellipticity bias, which describes the errors on the estimation of the shape of the images, and shear bias, which defines the errors obtained in the estimation of the shear of a given sample of galaxies.
+We study the method dependence by using two different and independent methods to estimate the shape and shear.
+One of the methods, \gfit\ \citep{Gentile2012,Mandelbaum2015}, is an MLE that measures the galaxy shape from fitting the best parameters from a given model.
+The second method is the Kaiser-Squires-Broadhurst (\cite{Kaiser1995}, hereafter \ksb) implementation of the public code \shapelens\ \citep{Viola2011}, which estimates the shape of the galaxy from the measurement of the weighted moments of the image.
+We also studied the effect of isotropic and realistic PSFs, noise, and pixelization by repeating the measurements of the estimators on new realizations of the image simulations; here, we applied some variations on the noise variance and the use of either an isotropic Gaussian PSF or different realistic and anisotropic PSFs.
+We do not explore the dependencies of bias coming from implementation parameters, such as the minimization or initialization parameters or the choice of different galaxy models, in this paper.
+However, given the agreement found between \gfit\ and \ksb\ on most of the dependencies, we think that the implementation of these methods does not significantly affect the conclusions of this paper.